apache/incubator-knox/books/0.3.0/config_authn.md

             </param>
         </provider>

-This happens to be the way that we are currently configuring Shiro for BASIC/LDAP authenticatipon.
+This happens to be the way that we are currently configuring Shiro for BASIC/LDAP authentication.
 This same config approach may be used to achieve other authentication mechanisms or variations on this one.
 We however have not tested additional uses for it for this release.

 #### LDAP Configuration ####